Verify incoming data

 exporter.
 When you review the resource attributes list, you can see the required

-is available, but service.instance.id
+service.name is available, but service.instance.id is missing.
+The host.name

-attribute is a unique attribute which can be used as the service.instance.id
+attribute is a unique attribute which can be used as the service.instance.id.

 See